Xiao-Hannah/Personal-Website/README.md

 The homepage features:
 - A personal introduction
 - Two featured projects: Bloomè and FridgeFriend
-- Direct links to résumé and LinkedIn
+- Direct links to resume and LinkedIn
 - A minimalist, mobile-friendly layout

 ## Projects